 The college is now able to offer visitors accommodation (both ensuite and shared toilet/shower) in its student bedrooms during vacations.
 Rooms are grouped together in traditional staircases and are provided with a welcome toiletries pack and tea and coffee making facilities.

 Unfortunately stag or hen parties cannot be accommodated.
-All rooms are non smoking and internet access is not available.
+All rooms are non smoking.
+Wifi access is available in all areas.